 I joined a well-known national pharmacy chain working as a retail sales manager on the shop side, but after just a few months I got interested in the dispensing side and promptly moved into a pharmacy manager position.

-There, I learned how to carry out in-store blood pressure and blood sugar testing on the public, and then, in a district manager role, where I was P&L responsible for 6 pharmacies and I learnt how the world of medicines really works.
+There, I learned how to carry out in-store blood pressure and blood sugar testing on the public, and then, in a district manager role, where I was P&L responsible for 6 pharmacies and I learned how the world of medicines really works.

 First Qualifications in Medicine